About the Secretary

 In recent years, I have been a part of the DelDOT Team through the good times and I have been part of the team, working side by side, in the rough times.
 I look for many more good times to come as we continue to deliver Excellence in Transportation!

-Secretary Cohan currently serves as a member of the AASHTO Board of Directors, and serves as the Chair of the I-95 Corridor Coalition's Executive Board, the Diamond State Port Corporation Board of Directors, the Northeast Corridor Commission, the Northeast Association of State Transportation Officials, Transportation and Climate Initiative, and Transportation Research Board Executive Committee and is an executive member of the National Transportation Research Board.
+Secretary Cohan currently serves as a member of the American Association of State Highway Transportation Officials Board of Directors, the Diamond State Port Corporation Board of Directors, the Northeast Corridor Commission, the Northeast Association of State Transportation Officials, and serves as the Chair of the I-95 Corridor Coalition's Executive Board, and Transportation Research Board Executive Committee and is an executive member of the National Transportation Research Board.

 Jennifer graduated summa cum laude from Wilmington University with a Bachelor of Science in Business Management and a Master of Science in Public Administration.
 Jennifer also attended the Fels Institute of Government at the University of Pennsylvania.